owncast/owncast.github.io/content/docs/configuration.md

 ## Owncast Directory

 To help people discover streams by people using Owncast we have an optional Owncast directory you can add yourself to.
-Set your `tags` are set in your config file along with if your stream is `nsfw`.
+Set your `tags` in your config file along with if your stream is `nsfw`.
 Set the `instanceURL` to be the public URL to your Owncast instance that you want people to be linked to.

-Adding the following to your config will list your server for others to discover.
+Having the following as a part of your config will list your server for others to discover.

 {{< highlight yaml >}}
+instanceDetails:
+  name: Cool Person
+  title: This is my Owncast server
+  logo: /img/logo.svg
+  summary: "I do cool things online and you should watch."
+  tags:
+    - cool stuff
+    - rad stuff
+    - awesome stuff

+  # Specify if your stream includes NSFW content.
+  nsfw: false

 yp:
   enabled: true
   instanceURL: https://stream.myserver.org